 Your order will be collated and prepared for you.

 Nursery, Reception and Y1 orders should be collected from the Junior School Office, and you’ll be emailed as soon as they are ready.
-Please be punctual in collecting them.
+Please try not to delay in collecting them, the office does not have much space to store the bags for you.

 Y2- Y6 girls will be given your order to take home with them.